ONLYOFFICE/document-server-integration/web/documentserver-example/php/README.md

    ![browse](screenshots/browse.png)

-## Step 6.
-Checking accessibility
+### Step 6.
+Check accessibility

 In case the example and Document Server are installed on different computers, make sure that your server with the example installed has access to the Document Server with the address which you specify instead of **documentserver** in the configuration files.

-And you must also make sure that the Document Server in its turn has access to the server with the example installed with the address which you specify instead of **example.com** in the configuration files.
+Make sure that the Document Server has access to the server with the example installed with the address which you specify instead of **example.com** in the configuration files.

-## Running the example on Linux OS
+## For Linux

-## Step 1.
-Download and Install Document Server
+### Step 1.
+Install Document Server

-First, download the [**ONLYOFFICE Editors**](https://api.onlyoffice.com/editors/demopreview) (the ONLYOFFICE Document Server).
+Download and install ONLYOFFICE Docs (packaged as Document Server).

 See the detailed guide to learn how to [install Document Server for Linux](https://helpcenter.onlyoffice.com/installation/docs-developer-install-ubuntu.aspx?from=api_php_example).

-## Step 2.
+### Step 2.
 Install the prerequisites and run the web site with the editors

 1. Install **Apache** and **PHP**: